 These courses can help you launch a career in coding or enhance your existing skills

-Below, you’ll find the six best online courses for learning to code.
-But first, let’s discuss how we determined what made a good and bad online coding course.
+Before we dive into the list, let’s review how we determined what made a good and bad online coding course.

-As we mentioned, there are plenty of good and not-so-good online coding courses.
-So, to separate the good from the bad, we considered the following criteria when selecting the top programs:
+There are plenty of great online coding courses, but there are also a plethora of not-so-good online coding courses.
+To bring the cream to the top, we considered the following criteria when selecting the top programs:

 - Does it include a certification?